Penrose limits and TsT for fibered $I$-branes: Penrose limit plus TsT transformation ( deformation?)

 The closed string metrics of the three deformations above have the same structure.
 The $(v,X)$ and $(v,\Theta)$ ones only differ by a constant factor, and there is a energy factor $\sim \rho^2f'_s(r_+)$ relating $(v, \phi)$ to the other two.
 The B field differs only by the direction of the noncommutativity, but the general form (since $|B|^2$ are also essentially the same) is the same, again with the $(v,\varphi)$ having {\em the same} $\rho^2 f'_s(r+)$ dependence.
 In the open string metric and $\theta^{ij}$, the latter will translate into $1/ \rho^2f'_s(r_+)$, but that is as expected.

 Moving on, there is another interesting relation among the TsT deformations, when the pair of coordinates involves the $\varphi$ one.
 As we saw before, the TsT over $(v, \varphi)$ generates a deformation in the gauge side analogous to what would be the deformation done by an irrelevant operator.
-We now show that this is not a coincidence: any TsT over $\varphi$ generates dual gauge theories deformed by an irrelevant operator (since we already studied $(v, \varphi)$, we will ignore it here), \begin{itemize} \item $(u, \varphi)$
+We now show that this is not a coincidence: any TsT over $\varphi$ generates dual gauge theories deformed by an irrelevant operator (since we already studied $(v, \varphi)$, we will ignore it here), \footnote{Note, however, that since in these cases there was no temporal coordinate ($v$) involved, there was no need to make any Wick rotation.
+Indeed, there are no apparent singularities appearing.} \begin{itemize} \item $(u, \varphi)$

 \item $(X, \varphi)$

 \item $(\Theta, \varphi)$

 \end{itemize}